input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

     string id = 1;
     string type = 2;
     repeated string service_endpoint = 3;
-    LedgerData added_on = 4; // (only present in DID resolution) The ledger details related to the event that added the service to the DID document.
+    LedgerData added_on = 4; // (only present in DID resolution) The ledger details related to the event that added the service to the DID Document.
-    LedgerData deleted_on = 5; // (only present in DID resolution) The ledger details related to the event that deleted the service from the DID document.
+    LedgerData deleted_on = 5; // (only present in DID resolution) The ledger details related to the event that deleted the service from the DID Document.
 }
 ```

 **Construction rules**
-Below we see the rules to construct a well formed `CreateDIDOperation`, these rules MUST be followed while creating the operation, and will be checked by `PRISM nodes`.
+Below we see the rules to construct a well-formed `CreateDIDOperation`, these rules MUST be followed while creating the operation, and will be checked by `PRISM nodes`.
 Any construction error will make nodes ignore the operation.

 - The `did_data` field of the `CreateDIDOperation` MUST not be empty and MUST be properly constructed
 - Each element of `public_keys` and `services` fields MUST be constructed correctly